WorldWideTelescope/wwt-webgl-engine/docs/engine/engine-pinia-index.md

 comment](https://github.com/vuejs/vue-cli/issues/4271#issuecomment-585299391)
 for more information.

-Once you've gotten the basics set up, consult the documentation of the [WWTAwareComponent] for an organized overview of all of the ways that your app can interact with the WWT rendering engine.
+Once you've gotten the basics set up, consult the documentation of the {@link WWTAwareComponent} for an organized overview of all of the ways that your app can interact with the WWT rendering engine.

 # Motivation

 The [@wwtelescope/engine] module provides an extremely powerful and flexible astronomical visualization engine.
-However, because its code is transpiled from the C# underyling the [WWT Windows application][wwt-windows], it is far from idiomatic and does not integrate smoothly into the modern web development ecosystem.
+However, because its code was based on the C# underyling the [WWT Windows application][wwt-windows], it is far from idiomatic and does not integrate smoothly into the modern web development ecosystem.

 [wwt-windows]: https://github.com/WorldWideTelescope/wwt-windows-client